-Grade Grade Related Criteria for Submitted Work Range Exceptional work, exceeding the criteria listed for 80+.
+Grade Grade Related Criteria for Submitted Work Range 90+ First Class Honours Exceptional work, exceeding the criteria listed for 80+.
 Material presented is balanced and clearly has been very well researched.
-90+ First Excellent structure and design.
-Class Honours A balanced and complete report delivered within a word limit.
+Excellent structure and design.
+A balanced and complete report delivered within a word limit.
 Excellent illustration and critical argument.
-Tionouis Advanced and mature technical skills.As good as can be expected at this academic level.
+Advanced and mature technical skills.
 As good as can be expected at this academic level.
-Excellent work, exceeding the criteria listed for 70+.
-80-89 Excellent technical report, well structured and balanced.
-Content and depth of knowledge are clearly beyond that delivered from First Class lectures.
-Honours Confident delivery and confident response to critical requirements.
+80-89 First Class Honours Excellent work, exceeding the criteria listed for 70+.
+Excellent technical report, well structured and balanced.
+Content and depth of knowledge are clearly beyond that delivered from lectures.
+Confident delivery and confident response to critical requirements.
 Delivered within word limit.
 Very impressive first class work.
-Very good to excellent work, exceeding 2.1 class criteria.
-70-79 First Very good technical report scoring highly on structure, suitable material, communication.
-Class Well researched with aims and conclusions clearly stated.
-Honours Good ability to explain critical content.Keeps to word limit.
+70-79 First Class Honours Very good to excellent work, exceeding 2.1 class criteria.
+Very good technical report scoring highly on structure, suitable material, communication.
+Well researched with aims and conclusions clearly stated.
+Good ability to explain critical content.
+Keeps to word limit.
 May lack polish and fluency of a higher scoring report.
 60-69 Second Class A good to very good report, exceeding the criteria listed for 2.2 work.
 Report has a clear logical structure, is well-researched, and covers suitable material.

 Honours Uses good technical material.
-Grade I Some ability to show critical thinking. (upper) Some minor shortcomings may include aims not clearly indicated, contents pitched at a slightly wrong level, slightly imbalanced structure, inconsistent reporting of technical tasks, difficulties with word limitations.
+Grade I Some ability to show critical thinking. (upper) Some minor shortcomings may include aims not clearly indicated, ļ contents pitched at a slightly wrong level, slightly imbalanced structure, ļ inconsistent reporting of technical tasks, difficulties with word limitations.
 50-59 A fair to good report, exceeding the criteria listed for third class work.
-Second A competent report demonstrating a reasonable standard in all aspects of f Class the reporting.
-Honours Content is largely relevant and shows some evidence of critical thinking.
+Second A competent report demonstrating a reasonable standard in all aspects of f Class the reporting. ļ Honours Content is largely relevant and shows some evidence of critical thinking.
 Grade II Some of the ideas may be less well expressed; may not be completed (lower) within the word limit available or may be significantly imbalanced in structure.
 Technical components may be variable in quality and relevance.
 40-49 Adequate to passing work.
-Pass Weak but acceptable report.
-Some irrelevant or inaccurate material is included.
-Report lacks structure and the author may not show good understanding of task.
+Pass Weak but acceptable report. l· Some irrelevant or inaccurate material is included. ļ Report lacks structure and the author may not show good understanding of task.
 Technical content poorly constructed, not always relevant and difficult to follow.
 May be significantly under or over word limit.
 30-39 Inadequate work for a passing mark.
 Fail Report narrowly but clearly fails in several aspects.
-There may be major gaps in knowledge and understanding, and/or inclusion of substantial amounts of irrelevant material.
-May be disorganized with insufficient explanation of technical components/tasks.
-Delivery is poor, for example; substantially over or under word and hard to) 20-29 follow.
-Fail Failing work, despite attempt at producing a report.
-Papert fails on most key points. ı alı Report fails on most key points.
+There may be major gaps in knowledge and understanding, and/or inclusion of substantial amounts of irrelevant material. ļ May be disorganized with insufficient explanation of technical components/tasks.
+Delivery is poor, for example; substantially over or under word and hard to כ 20-29 follow. - Fail Failing work, despite attempt at producing a report.
+Report fails an most key points. ı alı Report fails on most key points.
 Vary limited material, content largely irrelevant, with limited suitable.
-Very limited material, content largely irrelevant, with limited suitable technical explanation Sections may be hard to follow Sections may be nard to follow Complete inability to understand task.
-10-19 Complete mability to understand task. - Failing work.
-Fail Failing work.
-Unacceptable report.
+Very limited material, content largely irrelevant, with limited suitable technical explanation l· Sections may be hard to follow l· Complete inability to understand task.
+10-19 Failing work. - Fail Unacceptable report.
 Fails on all key criteria.
 1-9 Failing work.
-Fail Unacceptable report: content entirely irrelevant, no suitable technical 0 5 " material.
+Fail Unacceptable report: content entirely irrelevant, no suitable technical 0 Fa'' material.
 Fails on all key criteria.
 0, Fail No attempt, or not ready to present by deadline, or plagiarized.